OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

 The signal sent to the command is:

 1. On Posix systems — Send SIGKILL to the entire process tree when a cancel is requested.
-2. On Windows systems - Terminate the entire process tree when a cancel is requested.
+2. On Windows systems — Terminate the entire process tree when a cancel is requested.

 #### 5.3.2. `<CancelationMethodNotifyThenTerminate>`

-An action defined to cancel by this method cancels the running command by sending it a notification signal that it should gracefully shutdown, waiting for a period of time for the command to exit, and then sending it a terminal signal if it has not exited by the end of the waiting period.
+An action defined to cancel by this method cancels the running command by sending it a notification signal that it should gracefully shut down, waiting for a period of time for the command to exit, and then sending it a terminal signal if it has not exited by the end of the waiting period.

 A `<CancelationMethodNotifyThenTerminate>` is the object: